kotarou/twolayerbuild/README.md

     With the current camera setup, this actually only means that the camera centers onto (0,0) with the window size as the viewport

+Possibly confusing, an object may have multiple SVA components.
+This is to allow (eventual) complex behaviours where an objects position may be reliant on multiple in game factors which shouldn't be combined